Graduate Awards– Research Based Programs (available in 2017-2018)

 For more information about this scholarship, please see here

 Law Foundation of British Columbia is providing Graduate Fellowships (up to 4 awards of $15,000 each) to incoming and continuing graduate students.
-Students at the Allard School of Law are eligible and must apply directly to the Law Foundation by January 6, 2017.
+Students of the Peter A. Allard School of Law are eligible and must apply directly to the Law Foundation.
+For more information and deadline for submission of award application and supporting documents, please refer to the Law Foundation of British Columbia website at: http://www.lawfoundationbc.org/project-funding/graduate-fellowships/

 UBC Faculty of Graduate and Postdoctoral Studies